Financial Aid FAQ

 Financial aid funds are used first to pay direct institutional costs (tuition, fees and room and board, if applicable).
 If after financial aid funds are disbursed to your student account and there is still a balance owed, it is your responsibility to pay the balance at that time or according to payment arrangements agreed upon by the TVCC Business Office.

-Note: If you have pre-registered, your award will be based upon your actual enrollment status.
-If your award letter was issued prior to registration and your actual enrollment status differs from that used to calculate your award, adjustments may be necessary before your aid is applied to your bill.
+Note: If you have pre-registered, your offer will be based upon your actual enrollment status.
+If your Notification of Financial Aid Offer was issued prior to registration and your actual enrollment status differs from that used to calculate your offer, adjustments may be necessary before your aid is applied to your bill.

 Helpful Hint: Maintain a close relationship with your academic advisor, register for upcoming terms well in advance, be sure that you make any adjustments to your quarterly class schedule well before beginning the term, and avoid taking classes that do not fit into your chosen degree program.